ashn-dot-dev/site/src/blog/2020-04-10-creating-cdoc-part-6.md

-Creating a C Documentation Generator - Part 6
+Creating A C Documentation Generator - Part 6
 =============================================

 Welcome to last post in the series in which we design and implement `cdoc`